 Having a concrete goal or goals will help keep you on track with your savings.
 In fact, the closer you get to reaching your goal the more you may find yourself saving in order to make your dream a reality.

-As we mentioned above, the first thing you should do with your extra money when you start saving is to build an emergency fund.
+As we mentioned above, the first thing you should do when you start saving is to build an emergency fund.

-You want this money to be easily accessible because it’s there in case any unexpected large expenses arise or you suddenly find yourself missing some of your income due to a job loss other reduction in pay.
+You want this money to be easily accessible because it’s there to cover unexpected large expenses or a reduction in pay.

 If you’re not prepared for the unexpected, you might find yourself in a position where you’re forced to borrow money.
-You’ll then have to pay back that money — plus interest — which means you are likely not going to be able to save.
+You’ll then have to pay back that money — plus interest — which is going to slow down your overall savings plan.

-Now that you’ve created your budget, paid off your high-interest debt and built an emergency fund for yourself, the fun really begins: You get to start investing your savings for the future.
+Now that you’ve created your budget, paid off your high-interest debt and built an emergency fund, the fun begins: You get to start investing your savings for the future.

 Getting started with investing can be a little intimidating, but it doesn’t have to be.
-If your employer offers a 401(k) with a match, that’s a great place to start — it’s free money.
+If your employer offers a 401(k) plan with a match, that’s a great place to start because that match is free money.

 Saving money — whether it’s for unexpected expenses, an upcoming big purchase or your retirement years — takes some planning and good decision making on your part.
 But, it’s probably the most important thing you can do to give yourself peace of mind and a bright future.